ioggstream/request-signing/draft-richanna-http-message-signatures.md

 Some non-normative examples of additional requirements an application might define are:

+- Requiring a specific set of header fields to be signed (e.g., Authorization, Digest).
+- Enforcing a maximum signature age.
+- Prohibiting the use of certain algorithms, or mandating the use of an algorithm.
+- Requiring keys to be of a certain size (e.g., 2048 bits vs. 1024 bits).

 Application-specific requirements are expected and encouraged.
 When an application defines additional requirements, it MUST enforce them during the signature verification process, and signature verification MUST fail if the signature does not conform to the application's requirements.